listman-io/docs/README.md

 In short, Listman.io will allow your company to run business more efficiently and:

 1. Save money on custom SharePoint development (around one-two months of a developer salary), application support and maintenance
-2. Avoid 5000 view and search limitation threshold for the large lists and document libraries in SharePoint by removing historical data, files and attachments
+2. Avoid 5000 view and search limitation threshold for the large lists in SharePoint by removing historical data and attachments
 3. Reduce hosting costs by offloading unused attachments or documents into the file system or any cloud storage including OneDrive, Dropbox, Google Drive or Azure Storage
 4. Improve overall system speed and responsiveness
 5. Comply and implement custom organization’s data retention policies